-TMCC offers a range of services for families, adolescents, and children that include consultations and evaluations, individual and family therapy, and parenting classes.
-Held at our offices on Wilshire Boulevard and in schools, services are provided in a confidential setting.
+The Maple Counseling Center offers a range of services for families, adolescents, and children that include consultations and evaluations, and individual and family therapy.
 Families can address a range of issues, including crisis situations, in group or individual therapy modalities.

 At The Maple Counseling Center, children and adolescents are given the opportunity to explore a wide range of developmental issues.
 Our youngest clients learn to express their needs and tackle developmental challenges related to separation, individuation, and school readiness.
 They gain the necessary skills to have healthy peer and family relationships.
 Adolescents utilize therapy to address challenges with self-esteem, peer relationships, school and academic difficulties, depression, and anxiety and strained and dysfunctional family relationships.

 Parents and children are seen together in counseling to strengthen bonds, improve communication, and develop more effective problem-solving strategies.
 Contemporary families are faced with a myriad of stressors, including financial uncertainties, academic and developmental struggles, and communication breakdowns.
 Family therapy can help family members find more productive ways to interact and reestablish satisfying relationships.

 Central to The Maple Counseling Center’s holistic view of treatment, parents are seen as essential partners in the successful treatment of their child or teen.
 Parenting is one of the most challenging and potentially rewarding roles for many adults, and we actively engage parents in their child’s counseling experience.
 Parents are the crucial first step in developing a comprehensive individualized treatment plan for each child.

 Parents participate in treatment through regular communication and meetings with their child’s counselor.
 Through this dialogue, parents learn about typical development as well as how to recognize and address the specific needs of their own children.